 HAMPTON, Va.
-(WAVY) — The U.S. Department of Veterans Affairs released an enhanced National COVID-19 Report Summary website on May 5 that provides a real-time look at the status of COVID-19 patients who have been tested or treated at VA facilities.
+(WAVY) — The U.S. Department of Veterans Affairs released an enhanced National COVID-19 Report Summary website that provides a real-time look at the status of COVID-19 patients who have been tested or treated at VA facilities.

-In our region, the Hampton VA Medical Center currently reports 70 veteran patients tested positive for the novel coronavirus and four have died.
+In our region, the Hampton VA Medical Center currently reports 456 veteran patients tested positive for the novel coronavirus, and 12 have died.

 In addition to the running total of cases and number of deaths, the relaunched site now includes these new categories:

 - Active cases – Patients tested or treated at a VA facility for known or probable COVID-19 who have neither died nor reached convalescent status.

 - Convalescent cases – Patients tested or treated at a VA facility for known or probable COVID-19 who are either post-hospital discharge or 14 days after their last positive test, whichever comes later.

 The Hampton VA reports 17 active cases as of Oct.
 29 and 427 convalescent cases.

 The U.S. Department of Veterans Affairs says it is taking aggressive steps to prevent the transmission of COVID-19 and is communicating its response plan and testing results.